ThisTemba/dyd-to-csv/README.md

 1. Clone the repository
 2. Edit the `parseDyd.js` file
 3. Package the script using `pkg parseDyd.js` (you will need to install [`pkg`](https://www.npmjs.com/package/pkg) first)

+### Dev Notes

+* This has only been tested on one file at the time of writing